nr007/docker-instant-wp/README.md

  Check out whole article on how to setup your Docker local environment for Wordpress + MySQL + phpMyAdmin on medium
+ ---

+ HOW TO START:

+ Open terminal - navigate to project folder - run docker environment with: docker-compose up - that is it

+ - website is at localhost:8080
+ - phpMyAdmin is at localhost:8181